CONSUMER RIGHTS. How do I reject a duff car or get compensation for problems with a car I have bought from a dealer?

 But another case, that related to a car sale, was Bowes v J Richardson & Son Rugby County Court, 28 January 2004.

-The case was decided at County Court and it is therefore not a binding precedent (as is Clegg v Olle Anderson), but it may be persuasive in future County Court cases.
+The case was decided at County Court and it is therefore not a binding precedent (as is Clegg v Olle Andersson), but it may be persuasive in future County Court cases.

 'Reasonable Time' for Rejection

-The judgment shows how the decision in Clegg v Olle Anderson T/A Nordic Marine EWCA Civ 320 is being applied in practice (and how Bernstein v Pamson Motors (Golders Green) Ltd 2 All ER 220 is not accepted as current law).
-Whereas Clegg was concerned with the rejection of a £1/4 million yacht, this case dealt with a motor car, a situation far more familiar to consumer advisers.
+The judgment shows how the decision in Clegg v Olle Andersson T/A Nordic Marine EWCA Civ 320 is being applied in practice (and how Bernstein v Palmerston Motors (Golders Green) Ltd 2 All ER 220 is not accepted as current law).
+Whereas Clegg was concerned with the rejection of a £250,000 yacht, this case dealt with a motor car, a situation far more familiar to consumer advisers.

 Summary: Mr Bowes bought a new car from the Defendant, and it was delivered on 2 September 2002.
 Over time, it became apparent that there were numerous faults with the car, and Mr Bowes rejected it on 2 April 2003, exactly 7 months and 2811 miles after delivery.
 The Defendant said that Mr Bowes could not reject the car, due to the time which had elapsed.
 Mr Bowes had notified the Defendants of various defects at intervals between one day and a few weeks, and certain of these defects were still present on 2 April 2003 despite the Defendant's attempts at diagnosis and repair; accordingly, Mr Bowes had not lost his right to reject the car.